-We have pledged that any member of staff who is currently employed as a guard and wants to stay at Merseyrail, will be guaranteed permanent employment in an alternative position once the new trains are introduced, subject to successful negotiations with the unions.
+Subject to successful negotiations with the unions, none of today’s guards or guards’ managers will be forced to leave Merseyrail’s employment.
+We have pledged that any member of staff who is currently employed as a guard and wants to stay at Merseyrail, will be guaranteed permanent employment in an alternative position once the new trains are introduced.

 Do you expect further strikes on the network?

 We believe that it is possible that there will be more strikes, yes.

 How did you run trains on strike days without guards?